 I had the idea after reading one of the comments on my last post, when I shared a Xmas card sent by a New Zealand serviceman serving in France in 1918.
 Matthew Wright mentioned that there was another more humorous card known to have been sent by Kiwi forces that year.
 He is right, and I happen to have a copy of the card he mentioned so I thought I’d share it with you all today.

 It is a little sensitive in nature but I think it provides a unique insight into the humor and attitudes of the time.
-That and to be honest it is pretty amusing.

 The card refers to a report that German command told their troops that if they allowed themselves to be captured by New Zealand forces on the Western Front that they might risk being eaten.

-For my non-New Zealand readers, it is common knowledge that the indigenous Maori people of this country once practiced cannibalism.
+For my non-New Zealand readers, it is undisputed that the indigenous Maori people of this country once practiced cannibalism.
 It is a controversial and sensitive subject which I doubt I’m qualified to wade into in detail.
 Historian Paul Moon tackled the subject in This Horrid Practise.
 I recommend his work as a starting point for anyone interested in contemporary views on New Zealand’s cannibal past.

 Further evidence is this photograph as used on the cover of Matthew Wright’s history of the New Zealand Division on the Western Front.